WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10145-Enhance-your-UI-animations-and-transitions.md

 ## Key takeaways

-* New fluied zoom transitions are available
+* New fluid zoom transitions are available
 * These zoom transitions are continuously interactive
 * SwiftUI Animation type now available in UIKit and AppKit